Natasha Flint

-Natasha Jane Flint (born 2 August 1996) is an English footballer who plays as a forward for Leicester City.
+Natasha Jane "Tash" Flint (born 2 August 1996) is an English footballer who plays as a forward for USL Super League club Tampa Bay Sun.
 She has represented England at the youth levels, playing at the 2014 FIFA U-20 Women's World Cup, as well as the UEFA Women's Under-19 Championship in 2015, 2014 and 2013, collecting a runners-up medal in 2013.
 She played as a teenager for Manchester City, with whom she won the FA Women's League Cup in 2014.

 Youth career

 Born in the Lower Kersal area of Salford in Greater Manchester, Flint joined the Manchester United Centre of Excellence at age five.
 In 2013, she joined the Manchester City academy and by the following year, she was training with and traveling to camp with the senior team.

 Senior career

 Manchester City

 In March 2014, at age 17, Flint signed her first senior contract with Manchester City ahead of the club's first campaign in the Women's Super League.
 In July 2014, she scored a goal against Chelsea that was named a finalist for the 2014 FA WSL Goal of the Season, and in October, she was in the starting lineup when City won the 2014 Continental Cup (WSL Cup).
 However, a In October 2015, following a 2015 campaign with just one start and five substitute appearances in the 2015 FA WSL, Flint was released by Manchester City at age 19.